An additive framework for kirigami design: Methods

-Alternatively, we can create soft kirigami sheets using a molding approach (Fig.~\ref{fig:F4}C).
-We start by producing 2.5D laser cut molds based on a deployed configuration of the kirigami patterns obtained by our framework, adding fabric at the hinges.
-We then fill the mold and encase the fabric hinges with a silicone rubber to produce a physical model.
+Once the mold is assembled, we use tweezers to insert textile pieces into the mold between mold pieces, as shown in Fig.~\ref{fig:F4}H. These textile pieces will form the hinges.
+Before placing them in the mold, the textile pieces are coated in the two part liquid silicone rubber that will fill the mold to form the soft kirigami sheet in which the hinges will be embedded.
+The physical model in Fig.~\ref{fig:F4}F was made with Elastosil (Wacker Chemie AG, M4601AB) with cheese cloth hinges (McMaster-Carr, PN8808K11), and the physical model in process in Fig.~\ref{fig:F4}H was made with DragonSkin 20 (Smooth-On, Inc.) and generic herringbone cotton twill tape (0.25in ribbon) for the hinges.
+Dipping the textile hinges in rubber before installing them into the mold is to ensure saturation of the textile and full mechanical incorporation in the rubber, as well as helping to minimize bubble entrapment in the mold filling process.
+We install our rubber-coated fabric hinges in place and before the rubber cures, then fill the rest of the mold with a silicone rubber to produce a physical model.
 This approach facilitates fabrication of large arrays and allows us to minimize the size and stiffness of the hinges.
-For illustration, we fabricate the square-to-circle pattern obtained by nonlinear inverse design (Fig.~\ref{fig:F4}D) and see that the deployment of the physical models matches that of the computational results very well (see SI Section~S6 for more details).
+For illustration, we fabricate the square-to-circle pattern obtained by nonlinear inverse design (Fig.~\ref{fig:F4}E) and see that the deployment of the physical models (Fig.~\ref{fig:F4}F) matches that of the computational results very well.